mccannka/gluten-free-me/README.md

 The site will have:
 - A homepage with a small introduction.
 - An about page which tells a bit about the creator of the site and why the site was created.
-Furthermore,
 - A recipes page on which you can you choose to go to a specific recipe.
 - A register page, a log in page, a personal recipe page and a add recipe page.
 The personal recipe page, add recipe page and the log out option will only be visible when you are logged in.